 Student elections

-UTS College encourages your input in matters that directly affect you.
-As a Student Representative Group member, you are eligible to sit on the UTS College Academic Board, to have input in student and education matters.
+UTS College values student input on matters that directly impact you.
+As a Student Representative Group member, you may be eligible to sit on the UTS College Academic Board, allowing you to contribute to key decisions on student and education matters.

-If you are interested in becoming an Academic Board member, you would be selected as an active Student Representative Group member through a nomination and election process and will sit on the Academic Board for the remainder of your time at UTS College unless your choose to stand down.
+If you are interested in joining the Academic Board, you must be an active Student Representative Group member and go through a nomination and election process.
+Once elected, you will hold the position for the remainder of your time at UTS College unless you choose to step down.

 Student helpers